Paulette Church, Director

 This semester the Professional Nonprofit Management Certificate Program is forging new partnerships with other professional nonprofit support organizations.
 Our new partners include the Colorado Nonprofit Association (CNA), Community Resource Center (CRC), and Southwest Rural Philanthropy Days (SWRPD) which is coming to Pagosa Springs on June 11 - 13, 2014.

-The signature Making a Difference course offers only five classes this semester, as we encourage our students to participate in the trainings and capacity-building workshops offered through the collaborative, SWRPD.
+The signature Making a Difference course offers only five classes in spring 2014, as we encourage our students to participate in the trainings and capacity-building workshops offered through the collaborative, SWRPD.
 Students in the PNMCP can count up to 6 hours of SWRPD workshops toward the 50 needed to earn a Certificate.

 Renny Fagan, the President and CEO of CNA, will be presenting their research on current funding trends as part of the this spring's Making a Difference class series, and we are working on other nonprofit leadership workshops we can offer collaboratively.
 The CRC has also offered top quality seminars in our region for years and we are happy to partner with them as they work with major Colorado foundations to bring workshops and leadership to SWRPD.